mariettepeutz/TAFLAB_heatmap_frontend/README.md

 # TAFLAB Heatmap Frontend

 > **Heads‑up (oracle‑version branch)**   This branch is **work‑in‑progress**.
-It focuses on wiring the React front‑end to the Oracle Autonomous DB exposed by [`TAFBackend`](https://github.com/Berkeley-TAFLab/TAFBackend/tree/graphql).
-Expect partial functionality while we flesh out the GraphQL queries and pagination.
-Contributions welcome!
+It builds a heatmap GUI on a separate remote oracle server, but we're changing that to be more compatible with our database on our Oracle server.
+The main work is in the local-dev branch!
+>
 A lightweight React + Leaflet application that visualises live **wave height, wind, and other sensor metrics** streamed from the TAFLab autonomous sailing boats.

 ---

+This is the readme for the local-dev branch, excluding the data processing

 ## Table of Contents